 Spin-offs: social added value in different areas

-The collaboration between various businesses and social-profit organisations, operating in the field of autism spectrum disorders, is certain to result in spin-offs.
+The collaboration between various businesses and social-profit organisations, operating in the field of autism spectrum profile, is certain to result in spin-offs.
 Here too, the diversity in vision and approach will lead to complementarity and enhanced professionalism.
 This may spawn developed competences, which in turn can be taken to the economic market in one form or another.
 The most obvious spin-offs are situated in the areas of assessment, coaching, stress management, value-driven entrepreneurship and human resources management.
 Although it is easy to envisage other activities being devised that are geared towards the talents of people with a work disability.

 Unique and feasible: from a simple idea to a professional concept and result

 Passwerk is unique but was by no means a leap into the void!
-Three years before Passwerk was set up, Specialisterne (www.specialisterne.dk) was established in Denmark, which had managed to demonstrate that in an ICT environment people with an ASD who are normally gifted can bring a distinct and profitable added value to the regular economic circuit.
+Three years before Passwerk was set up, Specialisterne (www.specialisterne.dk) was established in Denmark, which had managed to demonstrate that in an ICT environment people with an ASP who are normally gifted can bring a distinct and profitable added value to the regular economic circuit.
 After just one year in operation, Passwerk broke even, even though the added value for society at large is much greater still.
 It is not unthinkable that the added value of the concept could be implemented beyond Flanders.
 The most obvious regions in this respect would be The Netherlands and Wallonia.
-A European, and in due course possibly, global collaboration between schemes of a similar nature could well be envisaged to offer new prospects for the future to the fairly sizeable population of people with an autism spectrum disorder, and potentially serve as a value-enhancing economic model for collaboration in the long run.
+A European, and in due course possibly, global collaboration between schemes of a similar nature could well be envisaged to offer new prospects for the future to the fairly sizeable population of people with an autism spectrum profile, and potentially serve as a value-enhancing economic model for collaboration in the long run.

 A bespoke organisation: customised work as added value, not as a cost